 If you’re invested in Google’s ecosystem, then you might want to opt for a smartwatch that runs their WearOS platform such as the Fossil Gen 5.

-The watch packs in GPS, a heart rate monitor, onboard storage for listening to Spotify or Podcasts offline, and NFC for making payments with Google Pay.
+The watch packs in GPS, a heart rate monitor, onboard storage for listening to Spotify or Podcasts offline music, and NFC for making payments with Google Pay.

 As well as the broadest selection of third-party apps, WearOS is the only platform with Google’s own much-loved apps such as Google Maps, Google Keep, and integration with Google Fit.